ivancuric/css-selector-performance/Optimizing CSS.md

 Now, what happens when we _change_ some classes on the page?

 The browser needs to invalidate _everything_ down the tree of the matched selectors.
-While today's browsers are much smarter, it used to be the case
+While today's browsers are much smarter, it used to be the case that if you changed a class on the `body` element, the whole page need to have their computed styles recalculated.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3MDAwOTUwXX0=
+eyJoaXN0b3J5IjpbMTg5MDk0MzI5OF19
 -->